MarcoKwok/MoCA-BOT/README.md

 # MoCA-BOT
-AI-Powered Self-Administered Cognitive Assessment *Please note this program is for educational purposes only and should not be treated as a medical diagnostic tool.*
+AI-Powered Self-Administered Cognitive Assessment

+*Please note this program is for educational purposes only and should not be treated as a medical diagnostic tool.*

+## Usage
+To run this bot you require your own OpenAI API Key

+Ensure all the requirements are downloaded

+Run the program "moca_bot.py"

 ## LLM for Brain Health 2023 Hackathon